gioelepozzibdsound/cordova-plugin-amazon-login/README.md

 A Cordova Plugin for Login with Amazon.
 Use your Amazon account to authenticate with the app.
 Also supports Companion App APIs for registration of AVS devices.
 This plugin is a wrapper around native android and iOS libraries developed by Amazon.
+It is advised that you are aware that without having the Amazon Shopping App on the device, on Andreoid, the Amazon libraries will invoke a session of the default browser.
+Typically this is Chrome which would be fine... however for users with other browsers, such as Firefox, this plugin would break.
+This is a known issue and stems from how Amazon's libraries work.

 Originally from:
 ``